electron/electron/docs/api/browser-window.md

       * `bypassHeatCheck` - Bypass code caching heuristics but with lazy compilation
       * `bypassHeatCheckAndEagerCompile` - Same as above except compilation is eager.
       Default policy is `code`.
+    * `preferredSizeMode` Boolean (optional) - Whether to enable preferred size mode.
+Enabling this will cause the `preferred-size-changed` event to be emitted on the `WebContents` when the minimum size of the document's layout changes.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from